diyaselis/reana-demo-cms-h4l/README.rst

 The analysis will consist of two stages.
-In the first stage, we shall process the original collision data (using ``demoanalyzer_cfg_level3data.py``) and simulated data (using ``demoanalyzer_cfg_level3MC.py``) for one Higgs signal candidate with with reduced statistics.
+In the first stage, we shall process the original collision data (using ``demoanalyzer_cfg_level3data.py``) and simulated data (using ``demoanalyzer_cfg_level3MC.py``) for one Higgs signal candidate with reduced statistics.
 In the second stage, we shall plot the results (using ``M4Lnormdatall_lvl3.cc``).
 The ``HiggsDemoAnalyzer`` directory contains the analysis code plugin for the `CMSSW <http://cms-sw.github.io/>`_ analysis framework.